Abditus0/PowerShell-Password-Reset-Script/README.md

 You are about to reset the password for 3 users.
 Continue?
 (Yes/No): yes

-✅ Password for john.doe has been reset on 17-09-2025 22:08:56.
+[SUCCESS] Password for john.doe has been reset on 17-09-2025 22:08:56.
 User must change it at next login.

-✅ Password for jane.smith has been reset on 17-09-2025 22:08:57.
+[SUCCESS] Password for jane.smith has been reset on 17-09-2025 22:08:57.
 User must change it at next login.

-❌ Failed to reset password for mike.johnson - The specified account does not exist
+[ERROR] Failed to reset password for mike.johnson - The specified account does not exist

 ### Security Notes
 * Generated passwords are 12 characters long with at least 1 special character